xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

   * at some horizons, there are odd `n` with very small `dist_OPN(n)`,
   * at some horizons, there are odd `n` that satisfy most or all constraints in `L_OPN`,
-  * along a subsequence of horizons, both effects co-occur often enough that
+  * along a subsequence of horizons, both effects co occur often enough that

     ```txt
     Tension_OPN(m_k) <= epsilon_OPN
     ```

-    for some small, pre-chosen threshold `epsilon_OPN` that does not depend on the particular search data.
+    for some small, pre chosen threshold `epsilon_OPN` that does not depend on the particular search data.

-The tension principle does not assert that such a sequence exists; it only describes what low-tension behavior would look like if odd perfect numbers were realized and not prohibitively sparse.
+The tension principle does not assert that such a sequence exists; it only describes what low tension behavior would look like if odd perfect numbers were realized and not prohibitively sparse.

 ### 4.3 Nonexistence as persistent high tension

 By contrast, the “no odd perfect numbers exist” scenario can be expressed as:

-> For any admissible encoding instance and any sequence of regular states `m_k` in `M_reg` with horizons tending to infinity, there exists a positive lower bound `delta_OPN` such that `Tension_OPN(m_k)` cannot be made arbitrarily small.
+> For any admissible encoding instance and any sequence of regular states `m_k` in `M_009_reg` with horizons tending to infinity, there exists a positive lower bound `delta_OPN` such that `Tension_OPN(m_k)` cannot be made arbitrarily small.

 Informally, in a world where odd perfect numbers do not exist:

 * minimal normalized distances for odd `n` never approach zero in a stable way,
 * structural constraints cannot be jointly satisfied even as the search horizon grows,
-* the combined tension functional stays bounded away from zero, at least along large-horizon states that faithfully encode the actual integers.
+* the combined tension functional stays bounded away from zero, at least along large horizon states that faithfully encode the actual integers.

 The tension principle does not prove either scenario.
 It only provides a structured way to talk about how discrete search data and theoretical constraints would look in the two worlds.